 The OCSC Cybersecurity Capacity Building Lifecycle

-The OCSC Cybersecurity Capacity Building Lifecycle details the contribution CMMs, Roadmaps, and subsequent evaluations can have on the cyber journey of a nation.
+The OCSC Cyber Capacity Building Lifecycle details the contribution CMMs, Roadmaps, and subsequent evaluations can have on the cyber journey of a nation.
 Establishing an evidence-base for activities is critical in ensuring efficiency of resources, value for money, measurability and tangibility of results.

 In the period following a CMM and Roadmap, a number of CCB interventions and initiatives may have been implemented, albeit the national context and circumstances may have changed.
 Subsequent CMM assessments will focus on evaluating the effectiveness of such initiatives whilst taking into account the updated environment, and relevant changes to the domestic, regional and global landscape.
 The outcomes from this process are designed to inform the next steps to further improve the nation’s cyber resilience and maturity.
 This iterative approach ensures that nations continue their cyber capacity journey in an informed and targeted manner.